anthonycroft/french-tutoring-website-react/README.md

 2. French for kids
 3. French for fun

-There is also a Youtube widget embedded, which populates a video to the page based on a call to the Youtube Data API.
+There is also a Youtube widget embedded, which populates a video about the tutor, hosted on Youtube, to the page.

 The Unsplash API is also made use of, to populate high-definition images to the page showcasing different culturally relevant references (e.g. Tintin for the kids version, French cuisine for the Fun version, etc.)